escher-ai/escher-cli/README.md

 ## Why is `Escher` named "Escher"?

 It used to be called `Dave`, after my adviser.
 I thought it would be funny to `dave --config-file "load_electrons.yml"`.
-Now it is named to `Escher` and `escher-cli`.
+Now it is named to `Escher` (as for the module), and `escher-cli` as the package name.

+There already exists a package called `escher` which is why this package is `escher-cli`.
+However I like the `-cli` postfix b/c it is more clear.

 ## How shall I use `Escher`?